GabrielDSousa/Estudo-Alura-Curso-HTML5-e-CSS3-II/README.md

 In HTML5 we learn tables and forms.

-In CSS3, we learn flebox, use pseudo elements, psudo tags, animations and customize the form.
+In CSS3, we learn flebox, use pseudo elements, pseudo tags, animations and customize the form.

 ### The website